shanedirksen/gnn-plasma-flux/README.md

 ## Overview

-Hybrid plasma simulator: Keep classical solver (time-stepping + Poisson), replace only the numerical flux with a GNN.
+Hybrid plasma simulator: Keep classical solver (time-stepping + Poisson), replace only the numerical flux with a GNN

 ## Project Structure